jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 ## Possible improvements

 A loading spinner doesn't count as a first content render.
-A loading spinner is just an apology for being so slow 😀.
+A loading spinner is just an apology for being slow 😀.
 Interestingly the _vast majority_ of the performance lost here is down to one easily fixable issue:

 - **10 second delay to content-render** caused by low priority render-blocking JavaScript.
 - **1.5 second delay to content-render** caused by other-server sequential CSS.